-"Why Are You Just Standing There?" - Acts 1:1-11 - Ascension Sunday - May 16, 2010
+"Uplifting Experience" - Luke 24:34-44/Acts 1:1-11 - Ascension Sunday - May 20, 2012

 Ah, where to begin?
 At the beginning, apparently.
 As we move through the church year from Easter to Pentecost readings from the Book of Acts provide insight into the faithful during the very early days of the church.
 There is a lot that happens in those fifty days, but today, Ascension Sunday, we will start at the very beginning of the Book of Acts.
+Well, actually, we started near the end of the Gospel of Luke and continued into the Book of Acts.
+You may have found that a bit curious, but stick with me ... there's a good reason why I asked Bruce to read these two segments together as one.

-Even so, where to begin with this short reading?
-There is such a lot happening in these few verses that it is a bit of a challenge deciding which item should provide the opening.
-Let's just take it "from the top" so to speak and start with the opening words.
-"In the first book, Theophilus, I wrote about all that Jesus did ..."
-Wait a minute - what first book?
+The opening words of the Book of Acts give us the starting clue: "In the first book, Theophilus, I wrote about all that Jesus did ..."
+What first book?
 You mean this isn't the beginning after all?
 And who's this Theophilus character?